chaozhongyinxiang/chaozhongyinxiang.github.io/_pages/cv.md

 ### Service and leadership

 * CHOP Discretionary Award
-* ISCB, regional student group
+* Vice president at ISCB, regional student group
 * Invited reviewer for multiple journals and conferences, including *Nucleic Acids Research*, *International Conference on Intelligent Computing*, and *Journal of Cellular Physiology*
+* IEEE, AMP and ASHG member